YaronKoresh/db/README.md

 # ForceHistoryCleanUpForEach:

-* Do a history clean up for all of out sub-folders! (all the database actually...).
+* Do a history clean up for all of your sub-folders! (all your database).

 * For that, put your server on maintenance mode, to restrict access, then use that action with one optional parameters: